How To Ensure Traveler Safety (+Free Traveler Safety Checklist)

 - Not posting photos of their boarding pass on social media sites

 - Lodging safety tips – Lodging in well-known and reputable hotels are generally safer.
-Train employees on choosing a hotel that is located in a busy area, has a 24*7 helpdesk, and meets global safety standards.
+Train employees on choosing a hotel that is located in a busy area that has a 24*7 helpdesk and meets global safety standards.
 Encourage them to use your T&E solution for booking hotels, airlines, etc so that it’s easier for you to track them.
 Also, ask them to always check: